-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First Parent Contact, LOP Up to 5 Day Out of School Up to 5 Day Out of School Up to 5 Day Out of School Second Up to 1 Day In- School Suspension Up to 10 Day Out of School Up to 10 Day Out of School Up to 10 Day Out of School Third Up to 1 Day Out of School
+Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First Parent Contact, LOP Up to 5 Day Out of School Suspension Up to 5 Day Out of School Suspension Up to 5 Day Out of School Suspension Second Up to 1 Day In- School Suspension Up to 10 Day Out of School Suspension Up to 10 Day Out of School Suspension Up to 10 Day Out of School Suspension Third Up to 1 Day Out of School Suspension

-15. FIGHTING-ALTERCATION, PHYSICAL/VERBAL
+16. FIGHTING-ALTERCATION, PHYSICAL/VERBAL

 MUTUAL COMBAT IN THAT BOTH PARTIES CONTRIBUTE TO A CONFLICT VERBALLY/WRITTEN AND/OR BY PHYSICAL ACTION .
-(All Grade Levels and Offenses Will Result in SuperintendentReview for LongTerm Suspension/Expulsion)
+(All Grade Levels and Offenses May Result in Superintendent Review for Long Term Suspension/Expulsion)

-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First Up to 3 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Up to 5 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Up to 5 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Up to 5 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Second Up to 5 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Up to 10 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Up to 10 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Up to 10 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Third Up to 10 Day Out of School 10 Day Out of School Suspension, 10 Day Out of School Suspension, 10 Day Out of School Suspension,
+Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First Up to 3 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Up to 5 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Up to 5 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Up to 5 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Second Up to 5 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Up to 10 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Up to 10 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Up to 10 Day Out of School Suspension, LOP, Parent Conference, Report to Legal Authorities Third Up to 10 Day Out of School Suspension 10 Day Out of School Suspension, Report to Legal Authorities 10 Day Out of School Suspension, Report to Legal Authorities 10 Day Out of School Suspension, Report to Legal Authorities

-16. FIGHTING-INCITING
+17. FIGHTING-INCITING